Principles: Public Benefits

 Public benefits should be available to all individuals with disabilities who need them.

 Counties and other responsible entities must ensure individuals in out-of-county placements receive the same public benefits and services they would receive had they been placed in-county.
 Counties and other responsible entities should provide out-of-county services or arrange for their provision by the county of placement, by out-of-county providers, or by other appropriate entities.

 Applying for and Receiving Information about Benefits

-Programs that provide case management7 should assist clients to apply for and qualify for all benefit programs for which they may be eligible.
+Programs that provide case management should help people apply for and qualify for all benefit programs for which they may be eligible.
 There should be appropriate coordination and exchange of information between agencies to avoid delays in receiving needed benefits.

-Local education agencies and charter schools that provide special education and related services should include benefits planning as a key component of the Individual Education Program and school transition process for transition-aged students.
+Local education agencies and charter schools that provide special education and related services should include benefits planning as a key component of the Individual Education Program and school transition process for transition-aged students.6

-Agencies should notify beneficiaries and applicants of all due process rights at the time of application, when there is a proposed reduction to or denial of a program or service and when requested.
-Notice of all eligibility and non-coverage determinations should be provided in requested formats.
+Agencies should notify recipients and applicants of all due process rights at the time of application, when there is a proposed reduction to or denial of a program or service and when requested